sdnewhop/AISec/AI Finger/census.md

 - all:"datasets" product:MongoDB port:27017 -authentication
 - all:"models" product:MongoDB port:27017 -authentication
 #### Shodan Universal Query
-- ("ml" OR "dataset" OR "datasets" OR "ml-logs" OR "algomodel" OR "models" OR "predictions" OR "prediction") "MongoDB Server Information" product:MongoDB port:27017 -authentication
+- ("ml" OR "dataset" OR "datasets" OR "ml-logs" OR "algomodel" OR "models" OR "predictions" OR "prediction" OR "tensorflow" OR "tensor") "MongoDB Server Information" product:MongoDB port:27017 -authentication
 ### Docker API with ML data
 Confidence: Firm
 #### Shodan
 - all:"ml" "Docker Containers:" port:2375
 #### Shodan Universal Query
-- ("dataset" OR "datasets" OR "ml-logs" OR "algomodel" OR "models" OR "predictions" OR "prediction" OR "ml") "Docker Containers:" port:2375
+- ("dataset" OR "datasets" OR "ml-logs" OR "algomodel" OR "models" OR "predictions" OR "prediction" OR "ml" OR "tensorflow" OR "tensor") "Docker Containers:" port:2375
 ## Databases
 ### Elasticsearch
 Confidence: Certain